SpringCabal/Gravity-Enterprise/README.md

 # Example:
 wget https://www.dropbox.com/s/15ob10ngwwhyxn0/Brownwood.sd7?dl=1

-# Finally, go to your Spring DATA_DIR folder (for me ~/.config/spring/) and obtain this project
+# Finally, go to your Spring DATA_DIR folder (for me ~/.config/spring/) and make a projects directory:
+mkdir projects
+# enter it
+cd projects

+# then obtain this project
 git clone https://github.com/SpringCabal/Gravity-Enterprise.git

 # Once you've done that, you should enter the project dir: Gravity-Enterprise